American Sofia Kenin wins Guangzhou WTA title... | Taiwan News

 American Sofia Kenin beat former U.S. Open champion Sam Stosur 6-7 (4), 6-4, 6-2 in the final of the Guangzhou International on Saturday for her third WTA singles title of the year.

-Kenin won her first singles title of 2019 on the hardcourts of Hobart, Australia in January, and won a second career singles title on grass of Mallorca in June.
+Kenin won her first singles title of 2019 on the hardcourts of Hobart, Australia in January, and added her second on grass in Mallorca in June.

 Stosur, who won the U.S. Open in 2011, was looking to win her first WTA title since Strasbourg in 2017.